AleGrance/NodejsRestAPI/README.md

 ```python
 npm run dev
 ```
+Then you can test the API using the browser or Postman opening http://localhost:24000/tasks

 ## Usage II

 For run in production you need to run npm babel-node to translate the code and then run npm start for start the server